OODEval: Evaluating Large Language Models on Object-Oriented Design: CLUE: Class Likeness Unified Evaluation Metric

 Figure~\ref{fig:computing_dependency} illustrates the computation dependency graph for the five aforementioned CLUE metrics.
-In the figure, \textbf{green nodes} represent the five core metrics of CLUE (clue-class, clue-attribute, clue-method, clue-relation, and the overall clue); \textbf{blue nodes} denote the similarity matrices that require optimal assignment, as formally defined in Equations (\ref{eq:3})-(\ref{eq:8}); and \textbf{gray nodes} correspond to the leaf nodes of the recursion, whose values are directly used to populate the entries of the similarity matrices.
 The computation of CLUE follows a multi-layer recursive process with layer-wise weighting.
 Starting from the root node \textbf{clue}, the recursion proceeds with a maximum depth of four layers.
-Each edge in the graph is associated with a tunable weight parameter, resulting in a total of 15 trainable weights across the entire dependency structure.
+Each recursive edge in the graph is associated with a tunable weight parameter, resulting in a total of 15 trainable weights across the entire dependency structure.
+In the figure, \textbf{green nodes} represent the five core metrics of CLUE (clue-class, clue-attribute, clue-method, clue-relation, and the overall clue); \textbf{blue nodes} denote the similarity matrices that require optimal matching, as formally defined in Table~\ref{tab:element_similarity_matrix}; \textbf{orange nodes} represent the optimal matching similarity on $ES$ matrix between two sets; and \textbf{gray nodes} correspond to the leaf nodes of the recursive computation, each of which implements an atomic similarity function serving as the base case of the CLUE metric.

+As illustrated in Figure~\ref{fig:computing_dependency}, CLUE requires five types of similarity matrices, namely \( ES_{ce} \), \( ES_{ca} \), \( ES_{cm} \), \( ES_{mp} \), and \( ES_{cr} \), which are computed over class sets, relationship sets, attribute sets, method sets, and parameter sets, respectively.
+All these similarity matrices are defined as specific instantiations of the Element Set Similarity Matrix (Definition~\ref{def:element_set_similarity}) by instantiating the four aspects: (1) the element sets \( A \) and \( B \); (2) the internal representation $d\mbox{-}tuple$ of each element in \( A \) and \( B \); (3) the corresponding weight vector \( \mathbf{w} \); and (4) the corresponding similarity functions.
+Table~\ref{tab:element_similarity_matrix} summarizes the instantiation details for these five types of similarity matrices.